 Sub tuum praesidium.
 We seek refuge under your protection, O Holy Mother of God.
 Do not despise our pleas - we who are put to the test - and deliver us from every danger, O glorious and blessed Virgin.
 Amen.

-This section can be used to provide a summary of your reflections.
+This page can be used to provide a summary of your reflections to be shared at the parish large group listening session.